-Fund-Balance Target
+Fund Balance Target

-Fund-balance targets are established for the General Fund, the Tort Fund, the Supplemental General State Aid Fund, Debt Service Funds, and Capital Projects Funds.
+Fund balance targets are established for the General Fund, the Tort Fund, Debt Service Funds, and Capital Projects Funds.
 The set amounts differ for each fund and require an annual review.
-Factors included in the determination of fund-balance targets include predictability of revenues, legal requirements, bond indentures, potential volatility of expenditures and liquidity requirements.
+Factors included in the determination of fund balance targets include predictability of revenues, legal requirements, bond indentures, potential volatility of expenditures, and liquidity requirements.
 The stabilization fund target is a percentage of operating and debt service budget.